RENANZG/My-Debian-GNU-Linux/README.md

 <details>
 <summary><b>Introduction</b></summary>
-"The use of mokutil that's most relevant to this page is to import a MOK.
+The use of mokutil that's most relevant to this page is to import a MOK.
 In this context, importing refers to storing a MOK in the computer's NVRAM, along with a flag to tell Shim and MokUtil that the MOK is there and ready to be enlisted when you next reboot the computer.
 Keys can be added and removed in the MOK list by the user, entirely separate from the distro CA key.
 Unlike Debian, Ubuntu has chosen to place their auto-generated MOK at "/var/lib/shim-signed/mok/", which some software--such as Oracle's virtualbox package -expect to be present.
 Note that using this same location may result in future conflicts.
 Warning: The MOK.key file is extremely sensitive!
 An attacker who gains access to it could generate binaries that your computer would accept as authorized.
 You should change permissions to prevent unauthorized access, and ideally store it on an encrypted external storage medium and unplug it when you're not signing binaries.If you see the key there (consisting of the files MOK.der, MOK.pem and MOK.priv) then you can use these, rather than creating your own.
 </details>

 First make sure the key doesn't exist yet: